A Blockchain App Architecture

 The application, consensus, and network layers are contained within the custom blockchain node that forms the foundation of the custom blockchain.

-Tendermint passes confirmed transactions to the application layer through the Application Blockchain Interface (ABCI).
+CometBFT passes confirmed transactions to the application layer through the Application Blockchain Interface (ABCI).
 The application layer must implement ABCI, which is a socket protocol.
-Tendermint is unconcerned with the interpretation of transactions, and the application layer can be unconcerned with propagation, broadcast, confirmation, network formation, and other lower-level concerns that Tendermint attends to (unless it wants to inspect such properties).
+CometBFT is unconcerned with the interpretation of transactions, and the application layer can be unconcerned with propagation, broadcast, confirmation, network formation, and other lower-level concerns that CometBFT attends to (unless it wants to inspect such properties).

 Developers are free to create blockchains in any language that supports sockets since the ABCI is a socket protocol, provided their application implements ABCI.
 ABCI defines the boundary between replication concerns and the application, which is a state machine.